-•Press Release Environment US
+•Press Release Environment United States

 Washington — With war in Ukraine driving up gas prices, it’s important to resist the temptation of gas tax holidays.
 This Earth Day, researchers Algernon Austin* and Phineas Baxandall* present six alternative policies lawmakers can implement to address high gas prices without fanning the flames of climate change.

 In Earth Day is a Time to Consider Better Responses to High Gas Prices: Free Public Transit and Other Ideas, coauthors Austin and Baxandall describe how implementing these policies can equitably reduce long-term greenhouse gas emissions while also soothing the pain of short-term soaring gas prices.

 “Climate change and the war in Ukraine underscore how America depends too much on gasoline,” said Baxandall.
 “Lawmakers have the tools to help overcome these problems.
 They shouldn’t jump onto gas tax cuts that provide a windfall to oil companies and worsen the problem in the long term.”

 “Gas taxes fund transportation infrastructure.
 Gas tax holidays take a bite out of much needed investment in our crumbling infrastructure that disproportionately burdens low-income people and people of color,” said Austin.
 “Policy makers should uncouple the funding structure to allow for robust investment in climate-friendly transportation infrastructure without guzzling more gas.”

 Make Public Transit Free: The more people use public transit, the less gasoline they consume.
 Making it easier and more convenient for people to travel by train and bus helps commuters save money on gasoline and cut their greenhouse gas emissions.